duckietown/docs-AIDO/book/AIDO/30_task_embodied/08_il_logs.md

 The second step is to extract the desired data from the bag files and prepare them for training.
 When working with real log data, this can be splitted into the following two subtasks:
 1) extract desired topics from bag files
-2) synchronize data from different topics
+2) synchronize pairs of data from different topics

 The first part should be clear, so let us focus to the second one.
-ROS messages from different topics are neither always of the same number nor properly arranged in the files.
+ROS messages from different topics are neither always of the same number nor properly arranged in the bag files.
 In this implementation the topics of interest are
 * /camera\_node/camera/compressed
 * /lane\_controller\_node/car\_cmd